Pain After Car Accident Delayed Symptoms

 Whiplash is a soft tissue injury of the neck caused by the way the head and neck jerk suddenly forward and backward in the accident.
-Usually, there is no immediate pain.
+Usually, there is no immediate pain whiplash symptoms delayed are common.
 A few days or weeks later, you may develop:

 - Pain when you move your head or neck